 Generally, the market cools down a bit mid-summer and mid-winter.
-In tougher markets like Vancouver, Toronto, New York, San Jose etc., where real estate prices can be a bit more volatile, you may have to wait a bit longer.
+In tougher markets like Vancouver, Toronto, New York, San Jose etc…, where real estate prices can be a bit more volatile, you may have to wait longer.
 The major city centres can experience big spikes in the market, making it extremely frustrating to try to buy a home.

-5- Make a bold offer!
+5- Make a Bold Offer!

 Most people don’t feel like it’s ok to make a bold offer.
 Real estate agents hate lowball offers and therefore try to talk their clients out of making them.
 Understand that if you want to make a bold offer on a home, because you have reason to believe that the offer just might be accepted, your agent is required to submit that offer and the seller’s agent is required to present it to their client.

-The seller might have listed their home higher than they wanted to based on advice from the realtor.
+The seller might have listed their home higher than they wanted to based on advice from the real estate agent.
 They might be very happy with your offer.
 Either way, it’s not for you to figure out.
 Make the offer you want to make and let the chips fall where they may.

 This brings us back to not getting too emotional about it all.
 It’s totally fine to put forth an offer that someone declines.
 The worst thing that’s going to happen is they say no (and the best thing that can happen, is it’s accepted and you’re a homeowner!).
 No one is going to take away your birthday for simply trying.

-The single most important word of this entire blog.
-Each of these other tactics will definitely help you get in the right home at a good value, but if you want extraordinary results, you need to exercise patience to let all these factors come into play at the same time.
+The single most important word of this entire article.
+Each of these other tactics will definitely help you get in the right home at a good value.
+But if you want extraordinary results, you need to exercise patience to let all these factors come into play at the same time.